What do you see?

 Because, she told me, some of it is hot-wired to give them a shock if they touch it.
 These images are taken from the website Total Habitat, a source of electrified grasses and vines.

 Laurel Braitman writes about these products in her book, Animal Madness.
 When she goes to zoos, she says, she doesn’t “marvel at the gorilla… but instead at the mastery of the exhibit itself.”
 She writes:

 The more naturalistic the cages, the more depressing they can be because they are that much more deceptive.
 To the mandrill on the other side of the glass, the realistic foliage that frames his favorite perch doesn’t help him one bit if it has been hot-wired so that he doesn’t destroy it… Some of the new natural looking exhibits may be even worse for their inhabitants than the old cement ones, as the new plants and other features can shrink the animals’ usable space.

 The take-home message is that these attractive, naturalistic environments are more for us than they are for the animal.
 They teach us what the animal’s natural habitat might look like and they soothe us emotionally, reassuring us that the animal must be living a nice life.

 I don’t know the extent to which zoos use electrified grasses and vines, but next time you visit one you might be inspired to look a little more closely.

-Photo of elephants from wikimedia commons.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-Find her on Twitter, Facebook, and Instagram.
+Photo of elephants from wikimedia commons.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+You can follow her on Twitter, Facebook, and Instagram.